ndemia/failed-interview-two/README.md

 ## Part to be built

-- [x] Make “Buy” button in the top bar show the dialog which will allow user to buy available items.
+- [x] Make “Buy” button in the top bar show the dialog which will allow user to buy available items (to be displayed in a modal).
 - [x] User can see available items and their price, can type in an amount to buy (integer value), or increment/decrement it with buttons + and -.
 Total cost is calculated in real-time and reflects changes to the amount.
 - [x] If the total cost exceeds available money, message appears and buy button is disabled.
 - [x] When user clicks "Buy", dialog is closed, item stocks are updated and user balance is updated.
 There is no need to store bought items.